rhyslwells/water_data_pipeline/interview prep/Case study questions.md

 **Scenario:** You need to support wider aspects of Technical Services activities and conduct regular site visits.

 **Question:** How would you ensure effective communication and collaboration with other teams during site visits?
-**Example Response:** I would schedule regular meetings and updates with relevant teams before and after site visits.
+**Example Response:** I would schedule ==regular meetings and updates with relevant teams== before and after site visits.
 Using collaborative tools like Slack and shared documents ensures everyone stays informed.
 Clear documentation of visit outcomes and action items would facilitate ongoing collaboration.

 **Question:** Describe how you have handled cross-functional projects in the past.
 **Example Response:** I led a project integrating sales and logistics data.
 By establishing clear communication channels, setting common goals, and holding regular progress meetings, we ensured alignment and timely completion.
 This collaborative approach significantly improved data accuracy and reporting.